Design map-based visualizations

 The most visually intense areas of a heat map are sometimes referred to as hot spots.
 While this is a reasonable way to describe these spatial patterns, you should not confuse this type of hot spot with the results of the Hot Spot Analysis tool, which identifies statistically significant clustering across a study area.

-3. On the ribbon, click the Share tab, and in the Output section, click Capture To Clipboard.
+4. On the ribbon, click the Share tab.
+In the Output group, click Capture To Clipboard.

 Capture To Clipboard button